 One of the most important goals that any employer seeks to achieve is employee satisfaction.
-An organisation may provide various facilities to make its employees feel comfortable.
-These include suitable parking space in the office area, good-quality stationery and free beverages or decent food options in the office canteen.
-Some organisations also organise free medical check-ups for all employees from time to time.
-These are some factors that are often a great source of motivation for employees who do return the favour by working wholeheartedly for the company.
+An organization may provide various facilities to make its employees feel comfortable.
+These include suitable parking space in the office area, good-quality stationery, and free beverages or decent food options in the office canteen.
+Some organizations also organize free medical check-ups for all employees from time to time.
+These are some factors that are often a great source of motivation for employees who do return the favor by working wholeheartedly for the company.
 Let’s learn about Five healthcare benefits only available in a Group Health Insurance Policy.

 How the premium works-

 Apart from the tax benefits, many provisions of the group health policy can be advantageous for employees.
-Particularly those who have ageing parents, a disadvantaged medical history or those who are planning to start a family.
-An individual health plan may sometimes be better as it gives more choices to customise it for the individual but a Group Health Plan lays out several advantages that can make it a dream plan.
+Particularly those who have aging parents, a disadvantaged medical history, or those who are planning to start a family.
+An individual health plan may sometimes be better as it gives more choices to customize it for the individual but a Group Health Plan lays out several advantages that can make it a dream plan.

 Let us have a look at the health care benefits that are unique to a Group Health Insurance policy making it the most sought-after cover in the Corporate World: